Cyber Breaches Survey Lessons for M365

 Take it as proof that normal operating discipline is still rare enough to matter.

-The survey is basically a reminder that phishing, weak ownership, and poor response handling still create a lot of avoidable pain.
-Microsoft 365 already gives you a lot to work with.
-The question is whether the tenant is being run like a living system or just configured once and admired from a distance.
+The survey is a reminder that phishing, weak ownership and poor response handling still create avoidable pain.
+Microsoft 365 gives you tools; the question is whether someone runs them.

 References